-The upper cervical spine is said to be consist of two unique vertebrae, the atlas (C1) and the axis C2).
+The upper cervical spine injury that occurs in two unique vertebrae, the atlas (C1) and the axis C2) and adjoining structures.
 The skull base with its bony and ligamentous elements surrounding the foramen magnum plays an integral part in maintenance of the normal functional alignment of these two cervical vertebrae.

 Technically however, skull base is not a part of upper cervical spine.

-But the injuries to upper cervical spine also include all osseous and ligamentous structures between the skull base and the cranial side of the C-3 vertebra.
+Upper cervical spine injury also includes all osseous and ligamentous structures between the skull base and the cranial side of the C-3 vertebra.

 The integrity of the craniocervical junction is of crucial for survival and function.
 It is here that transition from brainstem to spinal cord occurs.
 These vertebra are shaped different from rest of cervical spine to protect these vital structures and allow for mobility of the head .

 An injury to osseoligamentous components in this region may therefore compromise structural integrity of the entire craniocervical junction and therefore needs to be addressed separately from rest of cervical spine.